Elements of Volunteerism

-Perhaps this was one of the many reasons people take part in volunteerism.
+Perhaps this is one of the many reasons people take part in volunteerism.

-Among those speaking about volunteerism at Angkatan Zaman Mansang Sarawak (Azam Sarawak) seminar on Sept 7 to mark its 32nd anniversary was public speaking champion Stephen Fernando who gave an insight on how to make a difference by being different.
+Among those speaking about volunteerism at an Angkatan Zaman Mansang Sarawak (Azam Sarawak) seminar on Sept 7 to mark its 32nd anniversary was public speaking champion Stephen Fernando who gave some insight on how to make a difference by being different.

 Stephen has been a trainer in soft skills since 1982 besides working as an emcee.